alibaba/xoc/README.md

 	You can tune its syntax, add new instructions, integrate arbitrary system capabilities,  enforce custom policies, add specific optimizations ...

-XOC is a compiler infrastructure that provides multi-level operations, flexibility, and the capability of representing almost all popular languages.
+XOC is a compiler infrastructure that provides multi-level IR operations, flexibility, and the capability of representing almost all popular languages.
 There are two level IR representations used throughout all phases of the compilation.
+You can use XOC to perform optimization, program analysis or build diagnostic tools.

 Build :
 	cd xoc &